Travel documents for non-EU nationalsCoronavirus: safely resuming travel

 Border officials in EU countries may ask for other supporting documents such as an invitation letter, proof of lodging, return or round-trip ticket.
 For the precise requirements contact the local consular services of the EU country in question.

 There are a number of countries whose nationals do not need a visa to visit the EU for three months or less.
-The list of countries whose nationals require visas to travel to the United Kingdom or Ireland differs slightly from other EU countries.
+The list of countries whose nationals require visas to travel to Ireland differs slightly from other EU countries.

-Entry conditions to the United Kingdom or Ireland are based on their respective national law and differ from the EU rules.
+Entry conditions to Ireland are based on national law and differ from EU rules.